unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

 - Correct the known issues.
+- Add functionality for searching for past dates
 - Add error checking/parsing to handle script failures.
 - Add photos to the documentation (for clarity)
 - [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.